OlegDzhuraev/OsnovaFramework/Readme.md

 ## Osnova Framework

 ### About
 Osnova Framework is an ECS-like framework.
 Primary idea is to move as much of settings as possible to the Unity Inspector to make better connectivity of ECS with Unity.

-So I made this project to check is it a good idea.
-And now I can say: this is really not the best idea. :) So use this framework at your own risk.
+I made this project to check is it a good idea.
+And finally I can say: this is not the best idea. :) So use this framework at your own risk.

 ### Disclaimer, updates and roadmap
 Actual framework version is very raw, so there can be a lot of changes in API and namings in the future, absolutely not recommended for production use now.